Via de la Plata Camino – Day 14 (Mérida to Ourense). Tuesday 3 April 2018. 20 kms.

 Where the trees were, I sat with my feet in the water to cool, and I listened and watched.
 I took my top off for airing.
 Then, when I was ready to go, Yvette came by and we found we had more things in common.
 We made plans to meet that evening before I toddled on.
 What a happy, golden corn, blue sky sort of a day it was.

-The last hour was really hard, hard work in the heat, and I stumbled off the edge of a pavement in Fuente de Cantos and twisted my ankle which was not at all like me.
-But round the corner was a patisserie with its sweet sugar smell, and a few doors up was an oasis.
-It did not look much from the road, but this was not the municipal albergue, rather, one I had seen advertised on the road.
+The last hour was really hard work in the heat, and I stumbled off the edge of a pavement in Fuente de Cantos and twisted an ankle which was not at all like me.
+But round the corner was a patisserie with its sweet sugar smell, and a few doors up was an ‘oasis’.
+The building did not look much from the road.
+It was not the municipal albergue, but one I had seen advertised on the road.
 In fact I had picked up the last leaflet.

 I wondered if I was in the right place because it looked like heaven.
 The door was open so I wandered through the great entrance hall into the courtyard.
-I sat by the fountain.
-I admired my surroundings.
-Of course I started to take photos, when out popped a man and offered me a drink.
+I sat by the fountain and admired my surroundings.
+Of course I had started to take photos when out popped a man and offered me a drink.
 Most kind.
 So I had a seat (although I was very sweaty, in the 30 degree heat), and heard the water burbling and allowed the flowery aromas to waft around me, and exhaled.

 What a find!
-I was, yes, you guessed it, the only person there, so I had the whole place to myself.
-Including the swimming pool which was great water therapy for my ankle.
-Of course, I had sent my bathing costume home on day 1, so it had to be underwear, but then again there was no-one to see me.
-Well only the owner and his dad pottering about the place.
+I was once again the only person there – I had the whole place to myself which included the swimming pool which was great water therapy for my ankle.
+I had sent my bathing costume home on day 1, so it had to be underwear, but then again there was no-one to see me.
+Well, only the owner and his dad pottering about the place.
 Oops!

-I did walk out later to get some messages (used in Scotland to mean shopping) and it was a dusty and extremely hot walk to the edge of town to the supermercado.
-I visited the convent turned hostel which the others were staying in, both to see it and meet Yvette, but unfortunately she was nowhere to be seen, and I never saw her again.
+I did walk out later to get some messages ( a word used in Scotland to mean shopping) and it was a dusty and extremely hot walk to the edge of town to the supermercado.
+I visited the convent turned hostel which the others were staying in, both to see it and meet Yvette, but unfortunately she was nowhere to be seen and I never saw her again.
 I did bump into the English cyclist who I had passed yesterday.
 He was looking for the post office to send his guitar home.
 He said he did not find that he had a need for it.